ItalAILabs/italailabs.github.io/README.txt

+Changes (04-07-24):

+- Made the hamburger menu opaque while open

+- Changed the boxes in research.html to light hrey

+- Removed the wave svg from all pages expect for index.html

+- Made the containers in people.html align items vertically while in mobile mode

+-

 Changes (30-06-24):

 - Now the original navbar is shown in computer mode, and the hamburger menu appears in mobile mode